AlvitaChen/breathe-retrospective/README.md

 ---

-> "Go outside, flirt with recruiters, and refresh your portfolio."
+> "Go outside, have coffee with recruiters, and refresh your portfolio."

 (Unless the AQI says ☠️.
 Then maybe just journal with iced coffee.)